 F2 Visa Requirements

-During the process of an F2 visa application, an applicant must have enough documentary evidence to ascertain his/her identity, proof of birth, relationship with the F1 visa holder, and financial status.
 The following is a complete list of documents and proofs required to apply for an F2 visa:

 - Your passport (both original and photocopies)